Ignacio Pérez de Castro (Iñaki)

 I studied biology at the Rey Juan Carlos University.
 During the degree, I collaborated in activities to support the research activity in the fields of cell biology and environmental toxicology.
 In the last year of my degree, I carried out the Final Degree Project, evaluating cell death during the rehydration of a lichen specie.
 At the same time, I was doing practices in the Gene Therapy Unit of the Rare Diseases Research Institute, where I participated in the Advanced Therapies for the Treatment of Laminopathies project.
 During my stay in this laboratory, I participated in the generation of a genetic editing tool to obtain a cellular model of the disease.
 I was also actively involved in the phenotypic and genotypic characterization of the generated mutant lines, a study which I carried out my Master Final Project, under the supervision of Dr. Ignacio Pérez de Castro.
 Since July 2018, I obtained a contract as a Senior Graduate and I am working on the use of gene editing for the treatment of a type of laminopathy.

-Master student (Francisco de Vitoria University)
+(Francisco de Vitoria U.)